-The Fairleigh Dickinson University Department of Public Safety, in consultation with the Wroxton College Dean & Director of Operations, is responsible for the preparation and distribution of this report for the campus.
+The Fairleigh Dickinson University Department of Public Safety, in consultation with the Vancouver Chief Operating Officer, is responsible for the preparation and distribution of this report for the campus.
 This report is also available on the Fairleigh Dickinson University website at www.fdu.edu.
-Members of the Wroxton College Campus community are sent a notice that describes the report and the web address.
-For a paper copy of the report, contact the University Department of Public Safety at 973-443-8888 or email Florham-Publicsafety@fdu.edu.
-Individuals may also contact the Office of the Dean of the College at either of the following phone numbers, depending on the location of the individual:
+Members of the Vancouver Campus community are sent a notice that describes the report and the web address.
+For a paper copy of the report, contact the Executive Director of Operations at 778-726-4191 or by emailing d.holland@fdu.edu.
+Individuals may also contact the University Department of Public Safety at 973-443-8888 or email Florham-Publicsafety@fdu.edu.